msaglamoz/thinkpoint-web/legal/content/global_privacy.md

 To exercise these rights, please contact our Data Protection Officer at **privacy@thinkpoint.ee**.

 ## 7. Security of Your Data
-We use administrative, technical, and physical security measures to help protect your personal information.
-While we have taken reasonable steps to secure the personal information you provide to us, please be aware that despite our efforts, no security measures are perfect or impenetrable, and no method of data transmission can be guaranteed against any interception or other type of misuse.
+We use administrative, technical, and physical security measures (including TLS encryption and SOC2-compliant data centers) to help protect your personal information.
+While we have taken reasonable steps to secure the personal information you provide to us, please be aware that despite our efforts, no security measures are perfect or impenetrable.